Dr Cathy Brennan

 Bereavement services for young people in Leeds.
 A mixed method study of the access to and experience of bereavement services.
 Funded by NHS Leeds, March 2011–December 2012.
 Principal Investigator.

-Cathy is interested in supervising projects that: develop our understanding of self-harm and suicidal behaviour; explore psychosocial adaptation in children and young people; investigate factors that contribute to resiliency.
-She is also interested in projects in other topic areas that utilise visual methods.
+I am interested in supervising projects that: develop our understanding of self-harm and suicidal behaviour; I am also interested in projects in other topic areas that utilise visual methods.

 Claire Mills (PhD): The ACoUSTiC study – Exploring the potential benefits of Above CUff VocaliSation in TraCheostomy: communication, swallowing, decannulation and cost savings